 Besides being able to carry all of the stuff above, we have found that a good snorkel bag has the following things as well:

 After going through several cheap bags, we decided to invest in a quality bag.
-So we did a bunch of research and ordered one online.
-We knew we wanted something durable, with two padded shoulder straps, made from quality materials that would dry quickly, and was large enough to carry all our snorkel gear.
+We knew we wanted something durable, with padded shoulder straps, made from quality materials that would dry quickly, and was large enough to carry all our snorkel gear.